 Bird had a hard upbringing and lost his newly-divorced dad to suicide during his final high school season.
 His full-ride scholarship to play for Bobby Knight at Indiana University abruptly ended after just one month in Bloomington.
-For a while, Bird considered work in construction, but after a community college stint, he landed at Indiana State University (ISU) in Terre Haute the same year that Rominger and several other teammates arrived as freshmen.
+For a while, Bird thought he’d end up working construction, but after a community college stint, he landed at Indiana State University in Terre Haute the same year that Rominger and several other teammates arrived as freshmen.

 The “Hick from French Lick” accomplished the remarkable at every level.
-He single-handedly took tiny ISU to the NCAA championship game in 1979 (famous Bird vs. Magic) before heading to the NBA (12-time all-star, 3-time MVP, 3-time world champion), Olympics (Gold Medal) and then to the front office.
+He single-handedly took tiny Indiana State University to the NCAA championship game in 1979 (famous Bird vs. Magic) before heading to the NBA (12-time all-star, 3-time MVP, 3-time world champion), Olympics (Gold Medal) and then the NBA front office.
 He’s the only person ever to be bestowed with NBA Rookie of the Year, MVP, Finals MPV, All-Star MVP and Executive of the Year.

-Rominger admits that his on-court skills were mainly about defense (he led the team in steals).
-But according to last week’s On The Record video clip, you can expect the new NAEDA to take an offensive position when needed to champion and protect dealers’ interests.
-And because more consolidation of the association business appears likely, it will take leadership to continue to move in that direction.
+Rominger admits that his on-court skills were mainly about defense, though he believes he led the squad in assists as well as steals.
+According to last week’s clip, you can expect the new NAEDA to take the offensive position when needed to champion efforts to protect dealers’ interests.
+And because more consolidation of the association business appears likely, it will take leadership to continue to move in that direction – where it makes sense.

-I’ve mentioned to Rominger that high school sports are serious business and a great apprenticeship to career success.
-I’ve never officially polled our industry’s leaders on their athletic careers but have no doubt that many of industry leaders experienced the same set of experiences Rominger and I’ve discussed — things like work ethic; diligence/perseverance from setbacks, injuries and losses; self-awareness of strengths/weaknesses; strategic analysis and decision-making; teamwork and loyalty; and playing by the rules.
+I’ve mentioned to Rominger that high school sports are serious business and a great apprenticeship to business success.
+I’ve never officially polled our industry’s leaders but have no doubt that many of industry leaders experienced the same set of experiences Rominger and I’ve discussed — things like work ethic; diligence/perseverance from setbacks, injuries and losses; self-awareness of strengths/weaknesses; strategic analysis and decision-making; teamwork and loyalty; and playing by the rules.

-Kim Rominger has seen his share of changes in dealer, and dealer association, consolidation.
-Here’s a timeline of what he he's been working on in the association world, starting in 1983, the same year when his former teammate, Larry Bird, would begin his run of 3 straight league MVPs.
+Kim Rominger has seen his share of changes in the dealer, and dealer association, consolidation.
+Here’s a timeline of what he was working on, starting in 1983, the same year when his former teammate, Larry Bird, began his run of 3 straight league MVPs.

 1983 – Rominger Joins Indiana Implement Dealers Assn., under chief executive David Lucy.